Are you curious to learn more about the Dwelf cat breed because you’re smitten by its unique appearance?

 Colors

 Most Dwelf cats have a natural skin color, such as suede, pink, or black.
-They also can have darker markings.
+They can also have darker markings.

 If your Dwelf cat has fur, it can come in all colors and patterns.